 As an active and proud member of the UN family, the UNRWA approach to modernization is informed by the broader UN agenda.
-As an agency whose work spans the humanitarian and development spectrum, UNRWA has embraced the principles and practice of the Triple Nexus, improving linkages between its humanitarian, development and peace actions.
+As an Agency whose work spans the humanitarian and development spectrum, UNRWA embraces the principles and practice of the Triple Nexus, improving linkages between its humanitarian, development and peace actions.
 It is also fully aligned with the Secretary-General’s 2017 reform agenda, notably its development system and management tracks and their emphasis on accountable leadership, transparency, improved business processes and risk management.

-In 2020, UNRWA established an executive committee mechanism to allow for quicker and more accountable decision-making.
+In 2020, UNRWA established an executive committee mechanism to allow for quicker and more accountable and transparent decision-making.
 Management structures, practices and culture have been revamped to make decision-making more accountable, inclusive, transparent and effective, building on best practices from other UN agencies and focused on the following priority management initiatives.

 - The UN’s Refugee Mission (Tech for Good) - Best known for its relief work, the United Nations Relief and Works Agency has spent much of the pandemic looking for innovative ways to digitally transform refugees’ lives for the better.

 - UNRWA Launches Innovative Centralized Digital Learning Platform for Half a Million Palestine Refugee Students